-Parenting three kids in the middle of a pandemic has forced Jessie James Decker to really lean into her creativity.
+Parenting three kids in the middle of a pandemic really forced Jessie James Decker to lean into her creativity.

-Her days are jam packed with studio sessions—the country pop singer-songwriter eager to release her fourth studio album when concert venues open up—meetings for clothing brand Kittenish and recipe testing for her follow-up to last fall's Just Feed Me.
-And yet she and husband Eric Decker manage to ink in some crucial one-on-ones.
+Her days were jam-packed with studio sessions—the country pop singer-songwriter dropped her EP The Woman I've Become in 2021 and an additional single, "Grow Young With You" the following year—meetings for clothing brand Kittenish and recipe testing for this fall's Just Eat, the follow-up to 2020's Just Feed Me.
+And yet she and husband Eric Decker still managed to ink in some crucial one-on-ones.

-"Our kids are back in school," she explained on E!'s Daily Pop this past September.
+"Our kids are back in school," she explained on E!'s Daily Pop in September 2020.
 "We take advantage of those handful of hours during the day."

-More than seven years into marriage, the two have worked out quite the successful game plan.
+More than a decade into their union, the two have worked out quite the successful game plan.

-Truthfully, the musician, 32, and the former wide receiver, marking his 34th birthday Mar.
-15, were prepared for their relationship to take a hit when they became parents just nine months after tying the knot in 2013 at Colorado's Castle Cliff Estate, near where he was stationed with the Denver Broncos.
+Truthfully, the musician, 35, and the former wide receiver, 36, were prepared for their relationship to take a hit when they became parents just nine months after tying the knot in 2013 at Colorado's Castle Cliff Estate, near where he was stationed with the Denver Broncos.

 "We talk about how sometimes the marriages don't work out once the kids are born because they're so tired," she told E!
 News in October 2015.

-But in their case, their little crew—Vivianne, 6, Eric II, 5, and Forrest, 2—simply rounded out the squad.
+But in their case, their little crew—Vivianne, 9, Eric II, 7, and Forrest, 5—simply rounded out the squad.
 "We're made in love," she continued, "and we just have an incredible foundation."

-Rather than leaving the Nashville-based couple scrambling for pockets of romance, having children made their union "even stronger and made us even closer because you know—think about it.
-We created these people out of love together,"she explained during a chat on The Motherly Podcast in August 2019.
-"We are so madly in love with these people that we created together and we have the same goal which is to love them and take care of them and give them the best life we possibly can, which makes us closer and stronger,"
+Thankfully the pair have already proven adept at playing zone, Jessie explaining during a 2019 chat on The Motherly Podcast that having kids made their union "even stronger and made us even closer because you know—think about it.
+We created these people out of love together," she explained.
+"We are so madly in love with these people that we created together and we have the same goal which is to love them and take care of them and give them the best life we possibly can, which makes us closer and stronger."

 Of course, she continued, "We already liked each other a ton before they came along."